Codylon-Studios/TaskMinder/docs/src/development.md

 * We recommend using linting tools to maintain code quality.
 To use ESLint on this project, simply run: `npx eslint .`.

+* As a best practice, format your code using Prettier.
+You can run `npx prettier --write PATH/TO/FILE_OR_FOLDER` to format specific files or directories, or use `npx prettier . --write` to format the entire project.

 * When updating the Prisma schema, remember to run `npx prisma generate` to regenerate the client and TypeScript types in `node_modules/`.
   Before committing your changes, make sure to run `npx prisma migrate dev` to create and apply the necessary migration files to your local database—skipping this step may result in broken or inconsistent code.